 Example

 If you want to experiment with an already-existing API, one example is available.
 (Reminder that this is still considered experimental, so apologies for this part being a bit strange.)

-You need to clone the googleapis repository from GitHub, and change to a special branch:
+You need to clone the googleapis repository from GitHub: